daattali/beautiful-jekyll/_posts/2023-04-08-data-scientist-joining-ci-cd-party.md

 ![vc-dm-13](/assets/data/2023-04-08-vc-dm-13.png){: .mx-auto.d-block :}

-When being run for the first time, a new `pyproject.toml` file is created within the same folder.
+When being run for the first time, a new `poetry.lock` file is created within the same folder.

 ## Conclusion